-- Combustible materials should be kept to a minimum, do not allow waste to build up. - Empty waste bins regularly - Do not store skips and waste bins near to the school property. - Ensure large amounts of contractor's materials are stored safely away from the buildings (wherever possible). - Keep flammable materials from sources of ignition (e.g do not store materials on top of a radiator).
+- Combustible materials should be kept to a minimum, do not allow waste to build up. - Empty waste bins regularly - Do not store skips and waste bins near to the school property, no closer than 3 meters. - Ensure large amounts of contractor's materials are stored safely away from the buildings (wherever possible). - Keep flammable materials from sources of ignition (e.g do not store materials on top of a radiator).